Church components table

 Nid Site Name Church name Dedication Functional Type Church type Geographical region Bishopric Provincial affiliation Crypt Accessibility and description Function Orientation Atrium Water cistern Narthex Aisles Colonnades / Arcades Capital types Transept Aisles East end Church Head/Chevet Central Apse Bema type Bema type text Elevation of Bema above nave Altar remains Altar type Altar reliquiarium type Altar location Secondary tables Ciborium Ambo Ambo remains Ambo location Ambo materials Ambo placement Apse elevation Apse shape Synthronon Synthronon location Synthronon remains Synthronon description Pastophoria loci Description and function of northern Description and function of southern Northern apse description and function Southern apse description and function Altar location Cult of relics loci Reliquiaries: shapes and contents Loci Font structure External shape Internal shape Ben-Peshat type Upper galleries Galleries description Burials loci Author (created) Count

-14604 Jerusalem (Old city) The Fourth Station in the Via Dolorosa - Our Lady of the Spasm St. Mary Memorial?
-Unknown Jerusalem (Old City) Jerusalem Palaestina I ST 1
+2563 Jerusalem (Old city) Chapel of the Condemnation.
+Memorial Chapel Jerusalem (Old City) Jerusalem Palaestina I AM 1

 4099 Ascalon Barnea North Church (Kh. es-Sawarif) Parochial Annex\es on N & S Southern Coastal Plain Palaestina I Facing east 2 Corinthian Internal apse monoapsidal with lockable pastophoria (mon-aps II) apsidal Hemispherical Yes Against the apse grades Three stone steps against the apse.
 N & S Measurements: approx. 4.3 X 4 m.
 Measurements: approx. 4.3 X 4.5 m.
 AM 1